 Develop spoken communication skills in an environment that gives equal attention to theory and practice.
-This interdisciplinary program prepares students for careers in public relations, political campaigns and more.
-It’s also a great foundation for graduate study.
+This interdisciplinary program prepares students for careers in public relations, political campaigns, and more.
+It’s also an excellent foundation for graduate study.

-Dive into the rich and rewarding world of theatre, with training in technical, vocal and nonverbal aspects of theatrical presentation.
+Any student may minor in theater, diving into a rich and rewarding world, with training in technical, vocal and nonverbal aspects of theatrical presentation.
 Students get hands-on experience with three major productions hosted each year.

 The MC Experience

 The Department of Communication at MC embraces a teaching philosophy that melds theory and practice.
 While students delve deeply into the foundational underpinnings of communication and study the history of the media, they also develop concrete skills through lots of opportunities for practical application.
 So graduates are well-prepared for their future careers with theoretical training and impressive portfolios.

 Fantastic performance spaces provide great experiences for theater students and theater fans alike.
 Aven Little Theater is a 100-seat black box for more intimate productions, while 800-seat Swor Auditorium in Nelson Hall offers space for grand, sweeping projects.
 There is also an open courtyard for performances at Jennings Hall.

 For students interested in broadcast media, MC’s television studio is the dream come true, offering the latest in video recording and editing equipment.
 Students get their hands on standard and high-definition video studio and field cameras, along with Apple Final Cut and Avid Media Composer, providing plenty of opportunities to experiment, innovate and create.